ryan-mcclue/musings/tower-of-knowledge.md

 e.g. Whats there NAT type?

 ## Power
+Pertol cars still use lead-acid as they have lower internal resistance and so can give higher peak current then equivalent lipo (just not for as long)

 LiPo  is lithium-ion poly. uses polymer electrolyte instead of liquid. lipo more expensive, shorter lifespan, less energy, more robust li-poly battery is rechargeable (so rechargeable is structured to allow a current to be passed to it to reverse the process)